xc/dmbasedoc/readme.md

 5) site.json: config Host/Url, TemplatePath, RootMenuitemId, DefaultPageMenuitemId
 6) override.json: rename examplesite to you site identifier(site.json's key)
 7) Rename Views/ExampleSite to Views/\<TemplateFolder\>
 8) Done.
 Visit host/path.

-More will be on:
+More development will be on:
   - Configure override.json
   - Customize templates based on your need.

 API Reference
 ===========================